neo4-js/neo4-js/README.md

 docker run -p 10000:7474 -p 10001:7687 --rm --env=NEO4J_AUTH=none neo4j
 ```

 The only runtime dependency you need to start using neo4-js is neo4-js itself.
-Currently you need to add the `@next` tag as the 1.0 version is pretty much useless at this point.
-The API as it is now is tested and breaking changes are not expected to happen at this point.
-So you should be save with the `@next` tag.

 ```
-yarn add neo4-js@next
+yarn add neo4-js
 ```

 ## Built With